pinoOgni/pinoOgni.github.io/website/content/english/about.md

     # experience item loop
-    - name : "Software Engineer based in RCH, Setagaya City, Tokyo" company : "[Rakuten Mobile Inc.](https://www.linkedin.com/company/rakuten-mobile-network-inc/)" duration : "07/2023 - Today"
+    - name : "Software Engineer based in RCH, Setagaya City, Tokyo" company : "[Rakuten Mobile Inc.](https://www.linkedin.com/company/rakuten-mobile-network-inc/)" duration : "07/2023 - 07/2024"
-      content: "The role involves working on the development of various in-house software within the cloud-native domain, utilizing eBPF and associated technologies."
+      content: "I was deeply involved in software development projects and I was managing Kubernetes clusters both in staging lab and on GCP to tests our software.
+As part of a company initiative, I had the opportunity to mentor four new graduates, aiding in their integration into the team."
     # experience item loop
     - name : "Research Fellow"
       company : "Polytechnic of Turin - DAUIN ([Netgroup](http://netgroup.polito.it/))"